Bannerlord-Modding/Documentation/_intro/folder-structure.md

 ## Folder Descriptions & File Examples

-* `AssetPackages` - Unknown at this time, likely requires the release of the editor to create/modify these files.
+* `AssetPackages` - Contains TPAC files (may be Taleworlds Package).
+The TPAC format was introduced at some time during the multiplayer beta, replacing the outdated BRF format of Warband and CRF format of early beta, and is still used today.
+Can be explored via an unofficial tool [TpacTool](https://github.com/szszss/TpacTool)
   *  `someasset.tpac`
 * `Atmospheres` -  [Refer to [Atmosphere]](../_xmldocs/atmosphere.md)
   * `Interpolated`